 “It’s too expensive for beginners”

-Reality: When you factor in what you’d pay separately for hosting, security, payment processing, and design on other platforms, Shopify often comes out more economical.
+Reality: When you factor in what you’d pay separately for hosting, security, payment processing, and design on other platforms, this often comes out more economical.

 “Shopify stores all look the same”